jacob-delgado/integ-testing/README.md

+This is a fork of the Istio test framework.
+There are many good features of the Istio integration testing framework that I've liked over the years I've had using it, however, it is tied into the istio repository.
+The goal of this project is to create a fork of the code that allows you do to testing on k8s clusters easily.

+This could help people test their projects on K8s, and if it uses Istio could also deploy Istio for their testing purposes.

+---
 This page introduces the Istio test framework.
 For an overview of the architecture as well as how to extend the framework, see the [Developer Guide](https://github.com/istio/istio/wiki/Preparing-for-Development).